-The goal of Diabetes Self-Management Training at Centegra is to educate you about diabetes and ways to aggressively maintain or keep your cholesterol, blood pressure, and blood glucose levels managed so there are no complications after diagnosis.
+The goal of Diabetes Self-Management Training at Centegra is to educate you about diabetes, nutritional support and ways to aggressively maintain or keep your cholesterol, blood pressure, and blood glucose levels managed so there are no complications after diagnosis.

 If you think you have diabetes, you may not know where to go or who to contact to get a diagnosis.
 At Centegra, we can help you find a physician or process your referral so you can begin Diabetes Self-Management Training as soon as possible.
 There are some requirements before your education starts with the Centegra Diabetes Center:

 - You must have an order from a physician who diagnoses diabetes.